 Turn a simple concept into a fabulous sandwich.
 This vegan BLT also called a TLT, is loaded with grilled tempeh bacon, lettuce, tomato, red onion, and cashew mayo on a toasted vegan ciabatta bun!
 One bite, and you'll fall in love with this vegan BLT recipe!

 When I want a BIG sandwich that satisfies my comfort cravings, I make a vegan BLT.
-So, I grilled some marinated tempeh bacon and made a vegan BLT for the record books.
+So, I grilled some marinated tempeh bacon and made a vegan BLT recipe for the record books.
 And, let's say it was a home run.

 A vegan BLT, also called a TLT, does not only have simple ingredients, but it is also effortless to make.

 Although a typical TLT has bacon, lettuce, tomato, and mayonnaise, my vegan BLT also has red onion.
 Besides that slight variation and making it vegan, this sandwich is to die for.